Photo: Communications Office

 When talking to the investigator, you can take a union representative with you, or someone else you trust.

 The accused party will be able to read the statement and respond to it from their perspective.
 It may also be necessary to gather information from other people who have made observations or can provide information.

 When all parties have been allowed to provide their perspective of events, an assessment will be made if the occurrence can or cannot be regarded as victimisation, harassment or sexual harassment.

 Regardless of which assessment is made, the manager responsible for the work environment will decide on measures to improve the work environment.
 What measures are appropriate is based on the conclusions reached in the assessment.

 An investigation means that sensitive information will be processed.

-Cases of harassment, sexual harassment or psychological harassment must always be documented and registered in the archives.
+Cases of victimisation, harassment or sexual harassment must always be documented and registered in the archives.
 This means that documentation becomes official documents that the general public can request copies of from Umeå University according to the principle of public access to official documents.

 If someone requests an official document from the University, a confidentiality assessment is to be made before the copy is disclosed.

 If you wish to remain anonymous

 If you, after having been subjected to undesirable behaviour, wish to be anonymous, the University is still obliged to investigate and prevent further harassment from reccuring.